mansisindhu/smallcase-clone/README.md

-   5. In this page users will get facility to sort the products on the basis of prices, popularity and volatility.
+   5. On this page users will get facility to sort the smallcase on the basis of prices, popularity and volatility.